PamanGie/yolov8_knowledge_distillation_with_custom_dataset/README.md

-# YOLOv8 Knowledge Distillation
+# YOLOv8 Knowledge Distillation with Custom Dataset
-This project implements knowledge distillation on YOLOv8 to create a smaller, more efficient model for object detection.
-The goal is to reduce the model size while maintaining high detection accuracy.
+This project implements knowledge distillation on YOLOv8 to transfer your big model to smaller model, with your custom dataset

 ## Installation
 1. Clone the repository